NCERT Exemplar Class 11 Physics Solutions Chapter 7 System of Particles and Rotational Motion

 Answer:

 The wheel is a rigid elastic body.
 When a wheel is in uniform motion about the axis passing through its centre and perpendicular to the plane of the wheel, every particle of the wheel is also in a circular motion about the above axis.
-The centripetal acceleration acting on each particle is directed towards the axis of rotation due to elastic forces which are in pairs.
+The centripetal acceleration acting on each particle is directed towards the axis of rotation due to elastic forces, which are in pairs.

-To set a half wheel into uniform motion about an axis passing through the centre of mass of wheel and perpendicular to its plane an external torque is required.
+To set a half wheel into uniform motion about an axis passing through the centre of mass of the wheel and perpendicular to its plane, an external torque is required.
 This is because in case of a half-wheel, the distribution of mass of half wheel is not symmetric about the axis of the wheel and thus the direction of angular momentum does not coincide with angular velocity.

 Question:7.21